heartcode/sublime-jsdocs/README.md

 - `jsdocs_simple_mode` *(Boolean)* If true, DocBlockr won't add a template when creating a doc block before a function or variable.
 Useful if you don't want to write Javadoc-style, but still want your editor to help when writing block comments.
 Default: `false`

 - `jsdocs_lower_case_primitives` *(Boolean)* If true, primitive data types are added in lower case, eg "number" instead of "Number".
 Default: `false`

+- `jsdocs_live_docs_url` *(String)* The path to the live project documentation.
+This URL should point to the remote documentation build folder.
+- `jsdocs_local_docs_url` *(String)* The path to the local project documentation's build folder.
+In Sublime 3 both default and user settings for these two options can be overridden using a project file - letting you open the currently open project's documentation:

+		// `project.sublime-project` file
+		{
+			"settings":
+			{
+  				"tab_size": 4,
+  				"jsdocs":
+				{
+					"jsdocs_local_docs_url": "/Users/you/projects/project/docs/jsdoc/build",
+					"jsdocs_live_docs_url": "http://yourproject.com/docs/build"
+				}
+			}
+		}

 This is my first package for Sublime Text, and the first time I've written any Python, so I heartily welcome feedback and [feature requests or bug reports][issues].